Xamla/auto_calibration/README.md

 3. [End effector calibration](#end-effector-calibration)

+#### Calibration pattern requirement:

+For all camera and hand-eye calibrations one of our [circle patterns with ids]() has to be used.
+For a high-quality print of one of these patterns contact http://xamla.com/en/.

 ### Camera calibration

 Calibration of Ximea cameras or GenICam based cameras as single or stereo camera setup mounted onboard (on the robot) or extern can easily be performed by running the scripts **configureCalibration.lua** and **runCalibration.lua**.